 Including Matcha with Other Foods

-While sipping matcha is the trend of the day, there are a number of ways that you can use this powder.
+While sipping matcha is the trend of the day, there are a number of other ways that you can use this powder.
 Some people add it to muffin mix, cookie batter, or pancake mix.
 Others blend it in smoothies they drink after exercising, use it as a rub for their meats, and even sprinkle some on top of popcorn.

 A simple Google search will show you a host of recipes.
 It’s fun to experiment with matcha because it adds a unique flavor to anything you cook, and it has health benefits.
 That being said, we recommend avoiding going crazy with matcha.
 Even though it is a super food, too much of a good thing can be dangerous.